Heat burst

 In meteorology, a heat burst is a rare atmospheric phenomenon characterized by a sudden, localized increase in air temperature near the Earth's surface.
 Heat bursts typically occur during night-time and are associated with decaying thunderstorms.
 They are also characterized by extremely dry air and are sometimes associated with very strong, even damaging, winds.

 Although the phenomenon is not fully understood, the event is thought to occur when rain evaporates (virga) into a parcel of cold, dry air high in the atmosphere, making the air denser than its surroundings.
 The parcel descends rapidly, warming due to compression, overshoots its equilibrium level, and reaches the surface, similar to a downburst.

-Recorded temperatures during heat bursts, as informally known as "Satan's Storm", have reached well above 40 °C, sometimes rising by 18 F-change or more within only a few minutes.
+Recorded temperatures during heat bursts have reportedly reached above 140 °F, (Note: Unverified) sometimes rising by 18 F-change or more within only a few minutes.

 Characteristics

 In general, heat bursts occur during the late spring and summer seasons.
 During these times, air-mass thunderstorms tend to generate due to daytime heating and lose their main energy during the evening hours.
 Due to the potential temperature increase, heat bursts normally occur at night, though they have also been recorded during the daytime.
 Heat bursts can vary widely in duration, from a couple of minutes to several hours.
 The phenomenon is usually accompanied by strong gusty winds, extreme temperature changes, and an extreme decrease in humidity.
 They may occur near the end of a weakening thunderstorm cluster.
 Dry air and a low-level temperature inversion may also be present during the storm.